jacob10080/Bot/README.md

 Notifications:
-Some code may be unavailable.
-And some code may not be the correct code
+Some code may be unavailable
+Some code may not be the correct code